-The rising shortage of qualified nurses has led the federal government to create a number of programs that help students moving into nursing professions receive loan forgiveness.
+A shortage of qualified nurses led the federal government to create a number of programs that help students moving into nursing professions receive loan forgiveness.

-The Department of Health and Human Services offers the Nurse Corps program, allowing registered nurses to pay of 60 percent of their loan balance with a two-year service commitment.
+The Department of Health and Human Services offers the Nurse Corps program, allowing registered nurses to pay off 60 percent of their loan balance with a two-year service commitment.

 To be eligible for Nurse Corps, students must be a licensed registered nurse, and be employed full time in an eligible facility experiencing a critical shortage.